Casamatechs/casamatechs.github.io/aboutme.md

 ---
 layout: page
-title: About me
+#title: About me
-subtitle: Why you'd want to go on a date with me
+#subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+# About me

+I'm a MSc student at Eindhoven Technical University (TU/e) majoring in [Data Science in Engineering](https://educationguide.tue.nl/programs/graduate-school/masters-programs/computer-science-and-engineering/).
+I am currently doing my master thesis at [DAF Trucks](https://www.daf.com/en/sites-landing) under the supervision of [Marwan Hassani](https://www.win.tue.nl/~mhassani/).

+# Background

+I did my bachelor in Computer Engineering at Madrid Technical University (UPM).
+During my bachelor I worked as an intern at the [Distributed Systems Laboratory](http://lsd.ls.fi.upm.es/) and after graduating, I kept working as a full-time researcher.
+You can find more about my background [here](https://casamatechs.github.io/files/CV_Carlos.pdf).